RoadieHQ/marketing-site/content/docs/integrations/catalog-graph/index.md

 With this plugin, you can visualize the relations between entities, like ownership, grouping or API relationships.

-## Add a Datadog card to the overview tab of the Entity Page
+## Add a Catalog Graph card to a dashboard

 Click the cog icon on the top right of a component Dashboard (or the default Overview) page.
 Then click the plus icon to add a new card.

 ![edit_layout.png](edit_layout.png)

 ![add_card.png](add_card.png)

 Select the EntityCatalogGraph card from the drop down and click Add.
 Press save to submit.